finnmayhew/The-Revelation-Mission/Sessions/Session6.md

 From ground control:

-> Scrying: Scrying: small dark blue room, opening in back to bright area, cannot see past doorway.
+> Scrying: small dark blue room, opening in back to bright area, cannot see past doorway.
 Padishah swimming in place, alone, motioning over pink sphere.
 Over.

 Aicha comes out to check on them (if they're somewhere where she can find them).
 She wishes them the best, and says that she believes they'll make the right call when the time comes for it.
 She also gives them her pink topaz rock, for two reasons.
 One, it's a reminder to gain understanding with those whose first instincts may be violent.
 Two, if they have a large quantity of pink topaz dust, maybe they can use it for some magic, or just use it for general bashing if it comes down to that.